 Or how about both?
 You can combine Kilimanjaro and Safari or Kilimanjaro and Zanzibar but you can also combine Kilimanjaro with Safari and Zanzibar.
 Kilimanjaro is situated in the Northern Circuit of Tanzania and is relatively close to Manyara National Park, the famous Ngorongoro Crater, and Serengeti National Park.
 It will be an opportunity wasted if you are not doing a laid back budget or lodge safari after having summitted Kilimanjaro.
 Stretch your legs and watched the Big Five doing its thing in the most beautiful settings you have ever seen.
 Your trekking company is in most cases also an outfitter for safari, so you can simply get in touch with our trekking experts to get a good match.
 From Kilimanjaro International Airport or Arusha, you can also easily fly to Zanzibar, where you can have a relaxing holiday on one of the most beautiful islands in Eastern Africa.

-If you are looking to get more answers to your Kilimanjaro climbing questions, you can read this blog post.
+If you are looking to get more answers to your Kilimanjaro climbing questions, you can read everything about mount Kilimanjaro here.
 If you are looking to find an affordable Kilimanjaro climbing package, you can check out our offers here.

 more like this

 Mount Meru Climb (Tanzania) - Tips for Kili's Little Brother12-03-2020

 You are looking to do your Mount Meru Climb?
 It doesn't matter whether you are climbing Mount Meru in preparation for big brother Kilimanjaro or you just want to tick the 5th highest peak of Africa of your list.
 Mount Meru in Tanzania is ma...

 Climbing Kilimanjaro 2020/2021 - All You Need To Know28-03-2019